 There are different levels of notification such as early notification, confirmed notification, updated notification and so on.

-The Function of the Message in the MT 564 and the Notification Type element in the seev.031 indicate whether the announcement/notification is a new notification (NEWM), a replacement (REPL) or an Eligible Balance Notification i.e. .a replacement with an eligible balance and/or entitlements; respectively:
+The Function of the Message in the MT 564 and the Notification Type element in the seev.031 indicate whether the announcement/notification is a new notification (NEWM) or a replacement (REPL).
+In ISO 15022, the function of the message also identifies an Entitlement message (REPE) i.e. a replacement with an eligible balance and possibly also entitlements, or a replacement sent after the entitlement date.
+Instead, in ISO 20022, the Entitlement message is a seev.035 whilst the replacement is a seev.031, as represented below:

 [:23G:NEWM <> seev.031 – A0 / NotificationType/NEWM].